Rishit-dagli/torch-diffsim/docs/source/how_it_works/simulation.rst

 Contact Handling
 ----------------

+We use two approaches depending on the solver:

-Contact is handled using **smooth barrier functions** to maintain differentiability.
+- **Differentiable solver**: Smooth barrier functions to maintain differentiability
+- **Standard solver**: Ground-plane projection with restitution and simple Coulomb-like friction

 Barrier Potential
 ~~~~~~~~~~~~~~~~~